imjakedaniels/raptors_animation/README.md

 ## Details

 This began as a Toronto Raptors only graph.
-But realized, people like to watch when their team wins so it has been adjusted to glorify the winning team.
+But I realized, people like to watch when their team win, so it has been adjusted to glorify the winning team.

-I use `gganimate` and `ggplot2` to drop basketballs to the winning team's player whenever they score.
+I use `ggplot2` to create the base plot.
 Emojis were added with `ggimage` to replace the original points in geom_point.
+I then use `gganimate` to follow the scoring plays and drop basketballs on the winning team's player whenever they get a basket.

 The data is play-by-play data from [basketball-reference.com](https://www.basketball-reference.com/boxscores/pbp/201912250TOR.html).
 I use `rvest` to scrape the table .
-I clean it so it knows which team wins and prepares the animation accordingly.
+I extract player names and filter for scoring plays only.
+I also use conditional logic so it knows which team wins and prepares the title, logo, and animation accordingly.

 A script is included to download all the team logos off Wikipedia.
 I recommend using it.
-I applied the transparency to the team image with `png`.
+I apply the transparency to the team logo in the plot background with `png`.

-Finally, I scraped [teamcolorcodes.com](https://teamcolorcodes.com/nba-team-color-codes/) to find the team's main colour and add it to the plot title using `ggtext`.
+Finally, I scraped [teamcolorcodes.com](https://teamcolorcodes.com/nba-team-color-codes/) to find the team's hex colour code and add it to the plot title using `ggtext`.

 ## Requirements